 Dil is one of our pioneer trekking chefs.
 He has trekked quite extensively in Nepal’s Everest, Makalu, Kanchenjunga, Manaslu, Upper Mustang, Annapurna, Langtang, and Helambu regions.
 He has also been hiking in various places of Ladakh from 2005.
 He joined our team from September 2011.

 This is what Dil has to say about his experiences while working for RA:

-I had difficulties learning the new dishes but after being patiently taught by Raj personally, now it comes easily to me.
-I now love preparing the dishes that are delicious, nourishing and healthy for our trekkers which I love eating myself too.
-Thai food and gluten free waffles with goji berries (the latest addition) are my favorite.
+I had difficulties learning the new dishes, but after being patiently taught by Raj personally, now it comes easily to me.
+I now love preparing the meals that are delicious, nourishing and healthy for our trekkers which I enjoy eating myself too.
+Thai food and gluten-free waffles with goji berries (the latest addition) are my favorite.
 I look forward to learning more dishes using super food so our trekkers can reach their high altitude destinations in relative ease.
-Looking forward to taking you on your Himalayan Hiking vacations.
+I look forward to taking you on your Himalayan Hiking vacations.

 Nominated in the category "Best in Mountain Environment" on "Virgin Holidays, Responsible Tourism Awards 2010, 2011."